serybva/Gulpfile.js/README.md

  - watch
 Same as above but launches the `build` task instead

-All you need is to open a terminal in your projet root directory and enter the following command
+All you need is to open a terminal in your project root directory and enter the following command

     gulp watch-dev
     or